AlessioLucciola/blockchain-and-distributed-ledger-project/README.md

 *   Domiziano Scarcelli (matr.
 1872664)

 The project is composed by two subfolders "frontend" and "backend".
 The smart contract files are stored in "./backend/contracts/*".
+A demo of the project is available at this link: https://www.youtube.com/watch?v=Jb_NyqDaF1o&ab_channel=AlessioLucciola

 ## Setup
 Install the dependencies with `npm install` (both in the frontend and backend folder)